The Quireboys: 2001–2021: Reformation and subsequent albums

 The Quireboys' reformation began with the release of their third studio album, This Is Rock'n'Roll, in July 2001.
 AllMusic described it as one of the band's "more consistent, focused and inspired efforts".

-The band's fourt studio album, Well Oiled, was released in 2004 through SPV.
+The band's fourth studio album, Well Oiled, was released in 2004 through SPV.

 On 12 May 2008, the Quireboys released their fifth album, Homewreckers & Heartbreakers, through Jerkin' Crocus.
 Talking about the inspiration for the new album, Paul Guerin said "It's a funny story.
 We were in Malmö, Sweden in the dressing room.
 It was just before the show and we'd had a few frothy quenchers.
 We were trying to come up with album titles, and everyone was laughing at the suggestions.
 A certain member of the band was regaling a story about something he'd done, and another member of the band said "you're just a home wrecker," and someone else said "yeah, and a heartbreaker".
 We were just having a laugh, and bang, there it was.
 It was as simple as that."

 In March 2013, the Quireboys played aboard the Monsters of Rock Cruise, along with bands such as Cinderella, Tesla, Kix, and Queensrÿche.
 The band released a new single "Too Much of a Good Thing" on 15 May 2013, taken from their seventh studio album, Beautiful Curse, which was released a month later in June 2013.

-The band's most recent album, Amazing Disgrace, was released on 5 April 2019.
+The band's twelfth studio album, Amazing Disgrace, was released on 5 April 2019.
+Classic Rock referred to the album as "energetic and dynamic", and "the best Quireboys album for ages".
+The album was preceded by its lead single, "Seven Deadly Sins".
+The band supported the album with a tour of the UK and Spain between March and May 2019.
+The album was originally crowdfunded through PledgeMusic, but the band were affected by PledgeMusic's payment issues scandal.
+Off Yer Rocka Recordings stepped in to fund the album.

 In late 2021 they supported the Dead Daisies on their UK Tour.
 The February 2022 Monsters of Rock Cruise included the Quireboys as a five-piece, with Griffin covering vocal duties, after "a last-minute nonappearance" from Spike.